ChrisDuffley/stationPlaylist/addonuserguide.md

 * Announcing toggle states of various controls such as automation
 * Ability to obtain playback and other status information from within SPL Studio
 * Ability to configure status announcement verbosity
-* announcing playback time such as remaining time for the current track
+* Announcing playback time such as remaining time for the current track
+* Features to review track metadata such as commands to move through and report properties such as artist, title, genre, album, and filename
 * Managing SPL Studio functions from other programs
 * Announcement of when the end of track and song intros are approaching
 * A dedicated mode to learn cart machine assignments and play carts from anywhere